""

 Course Description

 The course aims to increase participants' knowledge about the importance of language stimulation in various activities with children.
-They learn to apply effective approaches, based on play and creativity, whose main aim is to support language development and active language use of children.
+They learn to apply effective approaches, based on play and creativity, whose main aim is to support children's language development and active language use.

 The central topics are: a) encouraging language environment that enhances children's language use in daily activities b) rich interactive language use in both free and structured play c) together time and reading activities used to encourage vocabulary learning and active discussions, for the benefit of all children d) music and song as a source for language development e) drama as a means for active language use.